 This means that the battery has lost (100-68) 32% of battery capacity since it was new.
-In other terms, that is 32% battery degradation.
+That is 32% battery degradation, in other words.

-If it is 94% SOH then it means it has a battery degradation of 6%.
+If it is 94% SOH, that means it has a battery degradation of 6%.

 Read more about the app: How To Use Leaf Spy Lite and Pro on Nissan Leaf (Complete Guide).

 You may like these 5 Nissan Leaf Tips For New Owners.